Resources to Support Academic Integrity

 The Harvard Guide to Using Sources

 The Harvard Guide to Using Sources offers essential information about the use of sources in academic writing.
-To receive the most benefit, read all six sections of the guide from beginning to end.
+To receive the most benefit, read the guide from beginning to end.
 You will gain a deep appreciation for why and how we use sources in academic writing and the ethical implication of improper citation.
 The guide is your must-consult resource throughout your time at Harvard Summer School.
 It offers time-saving, step-by-step advice on how to properly integrate sources into your academic writing.

 To support your commitment to academic integrity two 15-minute online tutorials are available as companions to The Harvard Guide to Using Sources.